About MetFilm School

 25 students enrol on first BA course validated by then TVU (now known as University of West London).

 Move into Ealing Studios.
-First unaccredited one-year course begins.
+The first unaccredited one-year course begins.

 First 8-week course takes places in Clapham, London.